- About Us

 Our most asked questions about the training requirements to become a foster parent to youth in the Nebraska foster care system.

 The state of Nebraska requires all potential foster homes to complete a pre-service training called Trauma-Informed Partnering for Safety and Permanency – Model Approach for Partnerships in Parenting (TIPS-MAPP).
-TIPS-MAPP class is held one time per week for 10 weeks.
-Each class is mandatory for all adults that will have a parenting role in a foster home.
-Throughout the course of training, our class leaders will also come to your home to complete home consultations.
+The TIPS-MAPP class meets once a week for 10 weeks.
+Each session is mandatory for all adults who will have a parenting role in the foster home.

 Our training classes are FREE and new classes start in Omaha and Lincoln every 4-6 weeks.
 Sign up today!